DanielSchuech/webend/README.md

 ```
 We have to create an AngularJS module with the name of the plugin.
 The controller of the added directive wants to use a optional AngularJS Service.
-Therfore the Service has be requested thorugh `window.getOptNg1Service`.
+Therfore the Service has be requested thorugh `webend.getOptNg1Service`.
 Thereby it will be secured that the service is always available (but could be empty).
 The directive uses the redLight directive of another plugin.
 This could be defined or not.
 AngularJS ingores unknown directives so there is no need to
 secure that the directive exists.

 It is possible to use Angular2 components, directives and services in an AngularJS plugin.
-Therefore use the window.adapter to downgrade the specific ressource.
+Therefore use the `webend.adapter` to downgrade the specific ressource.
 Have a look to
 [ngAdapter](https://github.com/DanielSchuech/ngAdapter) for documentation.

 #### Dependencies